meters-on-demand/cli/README.md

   - Create mond.inc, "save" the options
   - Read mond.inc and autofill the GUI
   - Package skins
+- [ ] Use SkinName as output archive name
+- [ ] Detect removed / privated repos and remove them from the API
 - [ ] Detect included and used Fonts
   - Add-Type -AssemblyName PresentationCore
   - (New-Object -TypeName Windows.Media.GlyphTypeface -ArgumentList 'path\to\font').Win32FamilyNames.Values